 All motorized scooter users need to follow the rules of the road.
 The Ohio State University supports alternative mobility options to best serve the needs of our campus community.
 The safety of our campus community remains a top priority, and we encourage everyone to Share the Road and look out for their fellow Buckeyes.

 Vehicles, bicyclists and pedestrians should be aware of the increasing scooter traffic on campus.
 Motorized scooter operators must review and adhere to the following rules and safety tips.
-For additional information about safety and service offerings, please visit Lime.
+For additional information about safety and service offerings, please visit Lime or Bird.